 - Application server –

 These servers hosts web apps (computer programs that run inside a web browser) allowing users in the network to run and use them preventing the installation a copy on their own computers.
 These servers need not be part of the World Wide Web.
 There clients are computers with a web browser.

 - Catalog server –

 These servers maintains an index or table of contents of information that can be found across a large distributed network.
 Distributed network may include computers, users, files shared on file servers, and web apps.
 Examples of catalog servers are Directory servers and name servers.
-There clients are any computer program that needs to find something on the network.
+Their clients are any computer program that needs to find something on the network.
 Example can be a Domain member attempting to log in, an email client looking for an email address, or a user looking for a file

 - Communications server –

 These servers maintains an environment needed for one communication endpoint to find other endpoints and then communicates with them.
 These servers may or may not include a directory of communication endpoints and a presence detection service, depending on the openness and security parameters of the network.
-There clients are communication endpoints.
+Their clients are communication endpoints.

 - Computing server –